Skip to main content

 Motor specificities of DPN and pDPN

-Motor neuropathy can also be suspected upon meticulous clinical examination;1-3,13 information about muscle strength, tonus, or atrophy should be correlated with eventual bone deformations (Charcot foot) and vicious postures.1,3,13 Global evaluation combines the parallel appraisal of nerve conduction studies to confirm eventual motor nerve dysfunction (Figures 1 and 2).
+Motor neuropathy can also be suspected upon meticulous clinical examination;1-3,13 information about muscle strength, tonus, or atrophy should be correlated with eventual bone deformations (Charcot foot) and vicious postures.1,3,13 Global evaluation associates a parallel appraisal of nerve conduction (Figures 2 and 3).
 Although there is no uniform level of evidence, motor disabilities seem to appear much later than sensory decay in DPN (sometimes associated with pain onset) and gather a multifactorial neuromyopathic profile.1,3,8,13,14

 Autonomic characteristics of DPN and pDPN